× Close

 Challenges

-Higher education in New Mexico has experienced a significant transformation in recent years.
-Notably, the state recently launched a historic new Opportunity Scholarship program.
-While the state’s pledge to students is considered a substantial commitment to funding higher education, the scholarship focuses on supporting students rather than the institutions.
-To ensure that the colleges and universities in New Mexico receive adequate funding to serve students benefiting from the Opportunity Scholarship, NCHEMS is holistically assessing the funding formula and offering recommendations for improvement.
-This initiative identified existing funding disparities and explored strategies to optimize the base, RPSP, and performance components, thereby enhancing institutional sustainability, transparency, and student success.
+In FY22, only three other states devoted a higher share of their state’s budget to higher education than New Mexico.
+At the same time, higher education in New Mexico has experienced a significant transformation in recent years.
+Notably, the state recently launched a historic new Opportunity Scholarship program, bringing tuition costs to $0 for eligible New Mexicans.
+Like other states, New Mexico has also coped with enrollment decline.
+To ensure that the colleges and universities in New Mexico receive adequate funding to serve all students , NCHEMS assessed the funding formula and offered recommendations for improvement.
+This initiative identified existing funding disparities and explored strategies to optimize the base, RPSP, and performance components, with the goal of enhancing institutional sustainability, transparency, and student success.

 Approach

 NCHEMS used a mixed-methods approach to conducting the Higher Education Sustainability Study.
-The qualitative component focused on stakeholder engagement with the Secretary of Higher Education, department staff, and a technical committee, which included representatives from various formula-funded institutions and associations.
+The qualitative component focused on stakeholder engagement with NM HED, and a technical committee, which included representatives from various formula-funded institutions and associations.
 NCHEMS conducted stakeholder engagement through presentations to the technical committee and virtual focus groups with the campus leaders to learn more about the RPSP process.
-The data sources used in the quantitative analysis include IPEDS, the New Mexico Department of Higher Education, and some individual campuses.
+The data sources used in the quantitative analysis include IPEDS, NM HED and some individual campuses.